XanderYoon/ML_Soccer_Predictions/docs/final.md

 * 61% accurate logistic regression trained on 4 player attribute feautres
 * 67% accurate random forest classifier trained on 10 betting odds features with optimized hyperparameters
 * 60% accurate random forest classifier trained on best 9 team attributes with optimized hyperparameters
+* 68% accurate random forest classifier trained on combined previous match results, team-attributes, and player attributes with optimized hyperparameters
 * 68% accurate neural network trained on top three betting odd providers
 * 65% accurate neural network when trained on overall rating difference with optimized hyperparameters
 * 65% accurate neural network when trained on overall potential difference with optimized hyperparameters
+* 68% accuracy neural network trained on combined previous match results, team-attributes, and player attributes with optimized hyperparameters

 ### Model Comparison
 On betting odds data, the logistic regression model outperformed all others, with a 70% accuracy.
-On all other features, a decision tree model reached a 69% accuracy, while a neural network model reached 67% accuracy, without much fine tuning.
+On all other features, a decision tree model reached a 69% accuracy, while a neural network model reached 68% accuracy.

 To compare the models themselves, although the logistic regression model performs relatively well overall, it is more sensitive to outliers.
 Random forests and neural networks, although more computationally intensive, capture better match predictions.
 Feature extraction and exploration was an important part of this project, and this is an area where the neural network model excels.
 Unfortunately, a neural net is prone to overfitting.